sunnysideux/sentence-sprint/README.md

 # Sentence Sprint

-Public source package for `sentence-sprint`.
+Public source package for `Sentence Sprint`.

-Sentence Sprint is a native Android educational game for school-age learners, with Google Play targeting planned for all ages 6 and above.
+Sentence Sprint is a native Android educational game for school-age learners.
 Learners arrange word-group cards in the correct order to build meaningful English sentences.

 The app is rebuilt as a clean Android project inspired by a Scratch prototype, not as a line-by-line port.
 It is fully offline, has no login, no ads, no analytics, no Firebase, and no unnecessary permissions.
+### To install

 ## We are looking for android app testers!
 In case you are available for testing this (or any other ed-tech related apps/game):